The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Sources: Canadian Marketable Gas Production: NEB - Marketable Natural Gas Production in Canada; July 2017 B.C.
 Production: Natural Gas & Oil Statistics - Province of British Columbia; U.S. Marketed Natural Gas Production: U.S. Natural Gas Marketed Production (Million Cubic Feet); U.S. Shale Production Estimates: DrillingInfo.com via U.S. Energy Information Administration (EIA) Natural Gas Weekly Update

 Simply, the legacy demand centers for Canadian natural gas no longer require tariff-heavy gas, when other low cost sources of supply are logistically more proximate.
-Relatively high toll rates have led to steeply discounted prices at provincial hubs where gas is backed up - not due to lack of take-away capacity, but rather due to an erosion of market share (i.e., competitiveness).
+Relatively high toll rates have led to steeply discounted prices at provincial hubs where gas is backed up - not due to lack of takeaway capacity, but rather due to an erosion of market share (i.e., competitiveness).

 Therefore, mild service disruptions which led to such extreme volatility are not indicative of underlying causation.
 They are instead simply symptomatic, exposing the fragility of the present-day supply-demand imbalances.
 More pipelines and lower transportation costs will not magically cause Canadian natural gas to become competitive with low-cost sources which lie in much closer proximity to demand centers.